kmtac/PSR1/.ipynb_checkpoints/Lesson2-checkpoint.md

   - Practice genuflecting.
   - Optional: Do Activity Book p.
 3 if you didn't do it last week.
 - Developing a relationship with God:
    - Point 1: Heaven is our true home.
      - Ask your child about times when they've been happy.
 Discuss them.
 List the best places, tastes, smells, and things to do.
-Ask your cild to list the best memories or times they've had.
+Ask your child to list the best memories or times they've had.
      - Optional: Enjoy a small treat.
 Focus on the treat (smelling it, focuing on the taste, ...).
      - Tell your child that heaven will be even better than any of these things, and that it will go on forever.
      - Discuss how on earth things sometimes go wrong.
 Tell them it won't be that way in heaven.
   - Point 2: Practice the Sign of the Cross.
 Tell your child that when we make the Sign of the Cross, we remember how Jesus opened the gates of heaven for us.
   - Continue to notice things to thank God for.
 This is a continuing theme for this semester.
 See the [Continuing Activities](#ContinuingActivities) section below.
   - Optional.
 Decorate or bring flowers to a picture or statue of Jesus.
 Or visit Jesus in the Blessed Sacrament.
 See the [Continuing Activities](#ContinuingActivities) section below.

 ### <a name="ContinuingActivities"> Continuing activities for Developing a relationship with God </a>
-- Have your child list/discuss things they'd like to thank GodNot for.
+- Have your child list/discuss things they'd like to thank God for.
 Some ideas:
     - Take a walk and notice things to thank God for
     - Prayers at meals, bedtime, morning, ...
     - Play a game.
 Before each turn, each player lists something they'd like to thank God for.
 They get as much help as they need to come up with something.